 There are good and bad ways of doing business on craigslist.
 We’ve all heard the horror stories of craigslist deals gone bad and as a precaution, my husband is home for most of our interactions.
 If he is not available, I will meet someone in a public place.
 I never post my address in the ad and we’ve learned the hard way that you should always count out the cash before finishing the deal.

 I’m in the market for bunk beds right now.
 I was at Kmart the other day and they had brand new bunk beds for $189.
 There are a lot of used Kmart-ish bunk beds on craigslist priced higher than that.
 A little bit of research online and watching craigslist ads has given me a good idea of what I want and how much I should spend.

 Practice good customer service.

-I try to do most of my buying and selling communication through email.
+I try to do most of my buying and selling communication through text or email.
 If I receive several responses from interested parties when I’m selling an item, I respond to all of them and let them know where they are in line.
 That way if buyer #1 flakes out, I’ve already communicated with buyer #2 and they will be ready to buy if I end up contacting them.